 But ancient Chinese philosophy and morality, passed down from generation to generation, contain a higher cure.

 There is a concept in traditional Confucian teaching: “To govern the country and bring peace to the world starts with cultivating oneself and maintaining a peaceful family.”

 The cultivation of oneself refers to improving your character, morality, and conduct.
 According to Confucianism, the spiritual and material aspects of life share an inseparable oneness.

-Self cultivation for the Chinese ancients was a philosophy of life based on benevolence.
+Self-cultivation for the Chinese ancients was a philosophy of life based on benevolence.
 This cultivation brings balance and harmony to the body, the family, and the nation.

-In other words, solely examining developments from the vantage point of materialism or empiricism does not provide us the full picture.
+In other words, solely examining developments from the vantage point of materialism or empiricism does not provide us with the full picture.

 Whatever happens to the chain of life — from the body, the home, the state, the environment, and the world at the physical level — the consequences may not only show up in one’s body but also extend to the home, the state, and the world.

 Any true remedy for a health crisis relies on resolving the spiritual malaise plaguing a nation, community, or even individuals.

 According to Confucius, “a tyrannical government is more fearsome than a tiger.”
 Likewise, in the current pandemic, the Chinese Communist Party is proving more pernicious than the disease itself.

 Communism is an ideology based on class struggle and atheism.
 It hates gods and religion, and tries to destroy traditional culture.
 Communist regimes turn the societies they rule into dystopian nightmares, where there is little trust among people and no respect for nature or Heaven.